A Basildon Chronology|

 is still a bingo hall and now called Gala.

-Fairhouse County Infant School in Long Riding opened.
+Fairhouse County Infant School in Long Riding, Barstable opened.
 Mrs C.M.
 Kirby is the first appointed Headteacher.
-The
+The new school, which takes its

 Springfield County Infant and Junior School in Honeypot Lane opened.
 The school was built as a